 Small Rodent Basics

 Mice and Gerbils ideally should be kept in medium sized aquarium with multi-levels and a wire mess lid.
-A cage of 45cm X 30cm X 25cm is ideal for 2 - 3 mice/gerbils.
-The cage should contain plenty of hidey holes in the forms of wooden boxes and cardboard tubes.
+A cage of 45cm x 30cm x 20cm is ideal for 2-3 mice/gerbils.
+The cage should contain plenty of hidey holes in the form of wooden boxes and cardboard tubes.

-Always remember a bigger cage is better, these sizes are a minimum for comfort.
+Always remember a bigger cage is better, these sizes are a minimum size for comfort.

 Rats, Mice and Gerbils like to have plenty of substrate within the cage to allow for digging and tunnelling behaviours.
 A good substrate is wood shavings and in the case of the rat some straw or hay to make a bedding area with.